 The survey indicates that majority of households across the Nam Ngum River Basin have access to land.
 Table 7 shows that proportion of households with access to land is the highest in Low-Highland Zone (i.e. Hinheup and Feuang Districts) at 86.4%.
 Average numbers of land plots and land size also mark the highest in the same zone.
-In contrast, landless households are the highest in the Lowland Zone, where average numbers of land plots and land size accessed by households are also the smallest: 1.8 plots and 1.5 ha respectively.
+In contrast, landless households are the highest in the Lowland Zone, where average numbers of land plots and 1.5 ha respectively.
 By wealth, households in the highest wealth tertile have access to more land as shown in Table 8.
 Although most households in the surveyed communities have access to more than one plot of agricultural land, wealthy households tend to have combination of agricultural land including paddy field in the lowland, swidden field in the upland, as well as other agricultural land for crop production and grazing land.